 - Upgrading the existing stock is likely to gain in significance for environmental, social and economic reasons.

-8. Environmental Principles of a Socialist Architecture
+8. Environmental Principles for a Socialist Architecture

 How do we learn from this expert testimony, to which the UK Government, the Greater London Authority and every council in London has turned a deaf ear?
 To situate the environmental dimension of architecture within the totality it composes, rather than reducing it to the window-dressing of ‘green architecture’, we have to address the relationship between the principles we want to see guiding this social, economic, environmental and political totality and how we put these principles into practice as agents of a socialist architecture.
-So, let’s begin by formulating this ignored expert testimony into some of the environmental principles of a socialist architecture.
+So, let’s begin by formulating this ignored expert testimony into some of the environmental principles for a socialist architecture.

 - A socialist architecture must be environmentally, socially and economically sustainable.